nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T15-3/tp/releases/).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for the WardWatch application.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar wardwatch.jar` command to run the application.<br>